JrMlMaurya/3EYE/readme.md

 - Adjustable inpainting parameters for fine-tuning the results.

 ## Demo
-A live demo is available at: [text](https://huggingface.co/spaces/akashmaurya/bg_generator)
+A live demo is available at: [HuggingFace Space](https://huggingface.co/spaces/akashmaurya/bg_generator)

 ## Table of Contents
 - [Installation](#installation)